3D Printer Resin vs Filament: Comparing Pros And Cons

-Resin printers are ideal for printing detailed designs with high precision and smooth finishes, but filament printers can also be used for larger, more robust parts.
+Resin printers deliver detailed designs with high precision and smooth finishes, while filament printers create larger and more durable parts.
 The advantage of 3D printing is that it is easy and convenient to use for any specific project.

 Understanding 3D Printing Technologies